CaixaPay Price Reaches $0.10 on Major Exchanges (CXP)

-CaixaPay (CURRENCY:CXP) traded up 3,850.5% against the U.S. dollar during the one day period ending at 20:00 PM E.T. on May 9th.
-One CaixaPay coin can currently be purchased for approximately $0.10 or 0.00000268 BTC on cryptocurrency exchanges.
-CaixaPay has a total market cap of $7.89 million and approximately $26.00 worth of CaixaPay was traded on exchanges in the last 24 hours.
-Over the last week, CaixaPay has traded up 3,826.1% against the U.S. dollar.
+CaixaPay (CURRENCY:CXP) traded 3,850.5% higher against the dollar during the 1-day period ending at 13:00 PM E.T. on May 13th.
+In the last week, CaixaPay has traded up 3,826.1% against the dollar.
+One CaixaPay coin can now be bought for about $0.10 or 0.00000268 BTC on popular cryptocurrency exchanges.
+CaixaPay has a total market capitalization of $7.89 million and approximately $26.00 worth of CaixaPay was traded on exchanges in the last 24 hours.

 CaixaPay Profile